Jeff Reinebold: Hamilton Tiger-Cats (III)

 On May 11, 2023, the Hamilton Tiger-Cats announced that Reinebold had returned for his third stint with the organization, this time in the role of special teams coordinator and assistant defensive backs coach.

+Ottawa Redblacks

+It was announced on January 8, 2026, that Reinebold had joined the Ottawa Redblacks to serve as their special teams coordinator.
+After a 0–7 start to the 2026 season, the Redblacks fired William Fields as defensive coordinator and Reinebold was named his replacement on August 1, 2026.

 Personal

 In February 2010, Reinebold announced on his Facebook page that he was diagnosed with cancer.